amazzoli/GeomDraw/README.md

 - Draw broken lines
 - Draw cubic Bezier curves
 - Draw regular poligons
 - Draw poligons given an arbitrary set of vertices.
-It handles intersections of segments by drawing the non-intersecting external path
+It handles intersections of the sides by drawing the non-intersecting external path following them
 - Draw circles and ellipses
 - Draw shapes whose perimeter is composed on an arbitrary list of broken lines and/or Bezier curves (only from code)
 - Bucket tool